jxnl/blog/docs/writing/posts/advice.md

   - jxnl
 ---

-# Advice to Young People
+# Advice to Young People, The Lies I Tell Myself

-I'm not qualified to give advice, but enough people asked me to write this, so here it is.
-If you want to know who I am and why I'm writing this, check out [blog/whoami](./whoami.md) or my [resume](https://jxnl.co) or my [twitter](https://twitter.com/jxnlco).
-Also, note that this was written in 40 minutes.
-It's a work in progress.
-Its just from my life.
+I'm really not qualified to give advice.

+But enough people DM'd me on Twitter, so here it is.
+I don't have to answer the same question over and over again.
+If you want to know who I am, check out [blog/whoami](./whoami.md) or my [Twitter](https://twitter.com/jxnlco).

 !!! warning "Don't read this if you're seeking a nuanced perspective"